- Michael Jones

 For governments, companies, and individuals that desire to securely transform paper-based workflows, ZorroSign’s digital signature and document management platform can decrease costs, reduce errors, and increase productivity.
 And built on a private blockchain, ZorroSign can ensure privacy is always maintained as only approved nodes (endpoint users) can write to ZorroSign’s blockchain.
 As a result, ZorroSign’s architecture has even tighter privacy and security measures than other blockchains.

-Further, we will be implementing a blockchain-based audit trail for all user activities—including profile updates, signature changes, etc.—and will maintain a separate blockchain to maintain users’ signatures.
+Moving forward, we will be implementing a blockchain-based audit trail for all user activities—including profile updates, signature changes, etc.—and will maintain a separate blockchain to maintain users’ signatures.
 With these immutable blockchain records, we can uniquely validate users in ways no competitive solution can.

 Patented Z-Forensics Token